opencontainers/tob/proposals/cnab.md

 ## Proposal

+That the Cloud Native Application Bundles (CNAB) specification be hosted and governed as a part of the Open Container Initiative (OCI).
+Addtionally we would move [https://github.com/deislabs/cnab-spec/](https://github.com/deislabs/cnab-spec/) to a new [cnab-spec project](https://github.com/opencontainers/cnab-spec).

+### Background

 The goal of Cloud Native Application Bundles (CNAB) is to provide a packaging standard that is flexible enough to accommodate the services and runtimes of today and anticipate those of tomorrow.

 The introduction of CNAB facilitates standardization around packaging and distribution as a foundation, while creating an opporunity for an ecosystem of opinionated tooling to exist.
 For example, in existing prototypes an application can be built with Docker-App and deployed using Duffle.